Klarquist’s professional staff of attorneys and patent agents hail from diverse backgrounds, and have deep and broad legal and industry experience.

 Prior to joining the firm, Ms. Cleveland was in the Washington D.C. office of Arnold & Porter where she worked on a variety of litigations including intellectual property, products liability, and civil and criminal antitrust.

-Chair, AIPLA Patent Litigation Committee’s Damages Subcommittee
+Member, AIPLA Patent Litigation Committee’s Damages Subcommittee

 Publication Staff, AIPLA Quarterly Journal, 1995 – 1996